armytag/langs/speedlang23/grammar.md

 ## Pronouns

 Dedicated pronoun forms only exist for human referents.
-Non-human referents use ** ("this") or ** ("that") with appropriate case-definiteness marking as an anaphoric "pronoun".
+Non-human referents use *mili* ("this") or *cuʼi* ("that") with appropriate case-definiteness marking as an anaphoric "pronoun".

 | Person | Direct  | Oblique | Suffix | Clitic |
 | :---:  | :---    | :---    | :---   | :---   |